miohtama/frontend-developer-hiring-exercise/README.md

 * Make a pull request against the repository you just created

-* when you are done, Send an invite to the repository to Github user `miohtama`
+* When you are done, send an invite to the repository to Github user `miohtama`

 * I will take a look, make notes and let you know the feedback.
 There are two possible outcomes

     - You will be invited to a video interview and continue the hiring process

     - We will let you know that the exercise was not completed properly, but we might consider you for other positions

+    - Give me 1-2 business takes to evaluate

 ## Pull request content